Tommo-L/NEO3-Development-Guide/en/RPC/api/rpcwallets/getwalletheight.md

 Obtains the current wallet index height.

-> This method is provided by the plugin [RpcWallet](https://github.com/neo-project/neo-plugins/releases) .
->
-> You need to install the plugin before you can invoke the method.
+> You should call the `openwallet` method to open the wallet first.